Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 The Azure Developer CLI (`azd`) is a developer-centric command-line interface (CLI) tool for creating Azure applications.

 You need to install it before running and deploying with the Azure Developer CLI.
+(If you use the devcontainer, everything is already installed)

 ### Windows